 We have discovered Barcelona with kids is always a good option.
 There is so much to do and see for the entire family.
 The people of Barcelona have a love for family and they just fell in love with Hurricane Jo.
+As you can see, we explored Barcelona with a toddler.
 It was a warm and welcoming feeling throughout our stay.
 Traveling with kids can be a daunting task, but once you arrive you remember why you did it.
-Below I will give you the lowdown.
+Below I will give you the lowdown on everything we did on our family trip to Barcelona.

 Language- Catalan & Spanish